-Notice that as opposed to the usual applications of this idea, here the error term gets larger as $r$ decreases.\\ Very roughly speaking, the idea of the proof of the tilt Lemma is that for $r\gg \eps$, $P_\eps$ is equal at leading order to the perimeter so that we can write $\calF_{\eps,\gamma}= (1-\gamma) P +\gamma (P-P_\eps)$ and we can hope to reproduce the classical strategy for the excess decay treating $P-P_\eps$ has a higher order term.
-This is actually quite delicate since formal computations show that on smooth sets the energy $P-P_\eps$ penalizes curvature rather than volume (or even perimeter).
-Let us sketch the four main steps of this strategy, where Steps~2\,\&\,4 differ substantially from the case of the perimeter functional.
+Let us stress again that as opposed to the usual applications of this idea, here the error term gets \emph{larger as $r$ decreases}.\\ Roughly speaking, the idea of the proof of the tilt Lemma is that for $r\gg \eps$, $P_\eps$ is close to the perimeter functional (at least for sufficiently smooth sets).
+Writing $\calF_{\eps,\gamma}= (1-\gamma) P +\gamma (P-P_\eps)$ we may hope to reproduce the classical strategy for the excess decay by treating $P-P_\eps$ as a negligible term.
+This is actually quite delicate.
+Indeed, formal computations show that on smooth sets the energy $P-P_\eps$ penalizes curvature rather than volume (or even perimeter).
+The remainder $P-P_\eps$ is therefore a singular perturbation of the main term $(1-\gamma) P$.\\ We now sketch the four main steps of this strategy.
 We first need to introduce the cylindrical excess and some more notation.
 Let

 denote the (truncated) cylinder centered at $x\in\R^n$ with direction $\nu\in\bbs^{n-1}$, basis radius $r$ and height~$2r$.